Micah-Shallom/Warnet-RCA/docs/scenario1.md

 **The inbound HTLC (Alice→Bob channel):** In a real Lightning forwarding attack, the payment path is Alice→Bob→Mallory.
 Bob forwards the HTLC from Alice to Mallory.
 When Mallory's cycling attack succeeds:

-1. Mallory claims the outbound HTLC (Bob→Mallory) via preimage — **modeled in Scenario 1**
+1. Mallory claims the outbound HTLC (Bob→Mallory) via preimage -**modeled in Scenario 1**
-2. The inbound HTLC (Alice→Bob) times out, and Alice reclaims her funds — **NOT modeled**
+2. The inbound HTLC (Alice→Bob) times out, and Alice reclaims her funds -**NOT modeled**
-3. Bob loses the full routed amount: he paid Mallory but can't recover from Alice — **NOT modeled**
+3. Bob loses the full routed amount: he paid Mallory but can't recover from Alice -**NOT modeled**

 In Scenario 1, the HTLC output is funded directly by Alice (the miner), not from Bob's balance.
 Bob's wallet balance stays at 10 BTC throughout.
 The scenario proves the **cycling mechanics** (eviction, orphaning, final claim) but not the **economic loss path** that requires two channels.